 Luna Credential System

-The Luna Credential System (LCS) introduces a new, patent pending, approach to multi-factor authentication by maintaining user credentials in a centralized hardware device that is securely accessible by endpoints in a distributed network.
-It unites the familiarity of certificate-based authentication with the security of a FIPS 140-2 Level 3 certified hardware security module (HSM).
+The Luna Credential System (LCS) introduces a new, patent pending, approach to multi-factor authentication by maintaining user credentials in a centralized on-premises or cloud-based hardware device that is securely accessible by endpoints in a distributed network.
+It unites the familiarity of certificate-based authentication with the security of a FIPS 140 Level 3 certified hardware security module (HSM).
 LCS is a multi-purpose, secure credential system ideally suited for an environment in which the endpoints cannot use a traditional small form-factor token.
 Composed of the Luna Credential HSM and the Luna Credential Client, LCS supports a number of use cases including Windows Logon and authentication to PK-enabled applications and websites.

 LUNA CREDENTIAL HSM

-Derived from TCT’s flagship Luna HSM for Government, the Luna Credential HSM generates and protects PKI user credentials within the HSM thereby replacing individual tokens.
+Derived from TCT’s flagship Luna T-Series HSM, the Luna Credential HSM generates and protects PKI user credentials within the HSM thereby replacing individual tokens.
 Credentials never leave the security boundary of the HSM and can only be accessed by authorized endpoints over a secure communication link.
 The Luna Credential HSM provides a scalable architecture and supports multiple independent “credential bins.”
 A credential bin is a cryptographically isolated location within the HSM that contains the private key and associated certificate for individual entities.
 These identity credentials can only be accessed by endpoints when the correct password for the credential bin is provided.
 An internal credential directory is maintained by the Luna Credential HSM to correspond bins with entities that access the bins via the Luna Credential Client.

 LUNA CREDENTIAL CLIENT